A new perspective on the competent programmer hypothesis through the reproduction of bugs with repeated mutations: Experiments

 \subsection{Methodology}

-Our experiment methodology is straight forward and consists of two phases.
-In both phases, we apply our approach for the reproduction of bugs through mutations described in Section~\ref{sec:approach} for the Defects4J data.
-In the first phase of the experiments, we use $M_{Pitest}$ to determine how many bugs from Defects4J we can reproduce, in the second phase we use $M_{extended}$.
+Our experiment methodology is straight forward and consists of three phases.
+In all phases, we apply our approach for the reproduction of bugs through mutations described in Section~\ref{sec:approach} for the Defects4J data.
+In the first phase of the experiments, we use $M_{default}$ to determine how many bugs from Defects4J we can reproduce, in the second phase we use $M_{optional}$.
 Thus, the first phase evaluates the relationship between a standard set of mutations that is already used in practice and the support of the competent programmer hypothesis.
-The second phase evaluates how our extension of the allowed mutations $M_{extended}$ impacts the results.
-We note that we used insights from the first phase to extend the set of mutation operators.
+The second level analyses how the Pitest optional operators influence the recreation of bugs ratio when used along with the $M_{default}$ set.
+The third phase evaluates how our extension of the allowed mutations $M_{extended}$ impacts the results.
+We used insights from the first two phases to extend the set of mutation operators.
 Through this, we mitigate a potential impact on our results due to a small and restricted set of mutation operators.
-In both phases, we measure the relation between the competent programmer hypothesis and the set of mutations through the measurements defined above.
+In all phases, we measure the relation between the competent programmer hypothesis and the set of mutations through the measurements defined above.